CSR Procurement

 Approach to ongoing suppliers

-To encourage our ongoing suppliers to perform their business activities in line with CSR, we ask our major suppliers to complete a CSR procurement questionnaire in order to understand the status of CSR initiatives across the entire supply chain.
-In this way, we aim to improve the level of CSR by cooperating with our suppliers, and to avoid environmental and social risks in the supply chain.
+To ensure that our suppliers continue to carry out their business activities aware of their corporate social responsibilities, we conduct and disclose the results of CSR procurement questionnaires annually using the latest version of the UN Global Compact's CSR Procurement Self-Assessment Tool Set.
+In this way, we are improving the level of CSR by cooperating with our suppliers, and avoiding environmental and social risks in the supply chain.

 Question categories